What is DevOps? The Roadmap for Devops

 • Improve time to market.

-• Improve mean time to recovery.
+• Boost mean time to recovery.

 DevOps Practices

-Few fundamental DevOps practices are listed below:
+A few fundamental DevOps practices are below:

 • Infrastructure as Code (IaC)